abdalrahman-ismaik/sustaina_health/README.md

-# SustainaHealth
+# Ghiraas

-SustainaHealth is an AI-powered health and sustainability mobile application designed to help users manage their health metrics and promote eco-friendly habits.
+Ghiraas is an AI-powered health and sustainability mobile application designed to help users manage their health metrics and promote eco-friendly habits.
 This application leverages artificial intelligence to provide personalized recommendations and insights based on user data.

 ## Project Structure (Feature-First + Clean Architecture)